 In 2012, Artists in the Black (AITB) was invited again by Music NT to participate in Bush Bands Business (BBBiz).
 Held at the breathtaking Ross River Resort, Bush Bands Business is the professional development and mentoring program for the eight Indigenous bush bands chosen to perform at the Bash in Alice Springs during the annual Desert Festival.

-On a warm November evening the Gunnery and Arts Law played host to some forty artists (and a few lawyers) for the event Cameras In Public.
+On a warm November evening Arts Law played host to some forty artists (and a few lawyers) for the event Cameras In Public.
 With the tone set by a t-shirt with the slogan, "I'm a photographer not a criminal" the next two hours were filled with illuminating – and often very lively – discussion.

 The NAVA Indigenous Art Commercial Code of Conduct (Code) will be a guide for the Indigenous art industry in its commercial practice and covers industry issues on the production and sale of Indigenous artwork.